RyanFrantz/engineering/principles.md

       1. Write design documents, RFCs, and conduct recorded (written, at least) architecture reviews.
 Write useful code comments.
 All of these are accessibility features.
+         1. Think of this activity as bringing others along with you.
+These artifacts are useful signposts for your peers.
       2. Be explicit; call out the trade-offs that have been made to add clarity to the direction and intent of the work.
 6. All software has costs.